 Here at Sulets, we’re committed to protecting your personal information and respecting your privacy in everything we do.
 This Policy lets you know what data we may collect about you, how we use it and gives you information about your rights and how you can get in touch with us.

 Who we are

-We are part-owned by the Students’ Unions of De Montfort University and University of Leicester and are a not-for-profit organisation.
+We are a not-for-profit organisation.
 This means that any funds we do raise will be invested straight back into the student university experience.
 Our Board members include representatives from both Universities and the two Student Unions are our founding members.

 Currently we provide 1850 bed spaces across seven great quality apartment blocks across the city along with over 150 private houses; offering a range of self-contained, en-suite facilities and shared living spaces.

 We also provide training and support to individuals and companies operating in the student accommodation sector.

 Sulets is an Educational Charity.
 Registered in England.
 Registered Number 08140750.
 Registered Office: De Montfort University, Campus Centre Building, Mill Lane, Leicester, LE2 7DR

 What information we collect about you